RLQuinn97/ApplicationCodingTask/README.md

-# SympliTask
+# ApplicationCodingTask
-Coding Task for Sympli Application
+Coding Task for Coding Task for Job Application

 - API functionality is in SympliTaskBackend.Controllers
 - Unit Tests are in SympliTaskUnitTests.SEOSearchTests.cs